The gluteus medius

 Have you or someone you know ever hurt their back from lifting something heavy?
-Well, chances are, the injury was caused because the glutes were not engaged.
-Our glutes should be doing the heavy lifting, not our spine!
+Chances are, the injury was caused because the glutes weren’t engaged.
+Your glutes should be doing the heavy lifting, not your spine!

 Strengthening this area requires good form and concentration.
-You have to "tell” your glutes to work—they can be lazy.
+You must “tell” your glutes to work—they can be lazy.

 - Keep your spine long and your gaze forward.
-Shoulders are back and down.
+Your shoulders should be back and down.

-- Squeeze the glutes as you fold from the hips, bending the knees so that your seat reaches back past your heels.
-Resist the urge to "give in to the weight" and round your spine.
+- Squeeze the glutes as you fold from the hips, bending your knees so that your seat reaches back past your heels.
+Resist the urge to round your spine in order to “give in to the weight.”

 - Allow your glutes and belly to control your descent and ascent.

-- Reach one leg back, flex the foot and use your glutes to lift the leg as you fold forward from the hips.
+- Reach back with one leg, flex your foot, and use your glutes to lift your leg as you fold forward from the hips.

-- Watch your hips, keep them level, and avoid letting your body weight settle in your standing hip.
+- Watch your hips.
+Keep them level and avoid letting your body weight settle on your standing hip.

-- Start on all fours with your knees directly under the hips and hands under the shoulders.
+- Start on all fours with your knees directly under your hips and your hands under your shoulders.

-- Keep your belly drawn in, shoulders back and down and your spine in one long line.
+- Keep your belly drawn in, shoulders back and down, and your spine in a long line.
 Place a light (3- to 8-pound) dumbbell in the crook of your left knee.

-- Use the power of your right glute to balance, and the power of your left glute to lift your left leg up.
+- Use the power of your right glute to balance and the power of your left glute to lift up your leg.

 - Flex your foot and raise your knee up a little higher than your hips.
-Maintain your balance by pressing equally down with your hands and opposite knee.
+Maintain your balance by distributing your body weight equally over both hands and your lowered knee.

-- Repeat 10 times, switch sides, and repeat 2 to 3 sets.
+- Repeat 10 times and switch sides.
+Repeat 2 to 3 sets.

-Tip: Use your exhalation as you lift the leg.
+Tip: Exhale as you lift your leg.
 Keep your neck long.
-Imagine you are balancing a teacup on your back to keep your ribs from sagging towards the floor.
+To keep your ribs from sagging toward the floor, imagine you are balancing a teacup on your back.

 Add 10 to 15 pulses on the leg lift.
 Also, you can use a resistance band.
-Anchor it with your hands and loop in around the arch of your foot.
-Repeat the same movements with added resistance.
+Anchor it with your hands and loop it around the arch of your foot.
+Repeat the same movements with this added resistance.

-This is a super move that tones your legs and glutes!
-Sometimes just lunging correctly is challenging enough, so before you add weights, practice a few lunges first.
+This is a great move that tones your legs and glutes.
+Sometimes just lunging correctly is challenging, so before you add weights, practice a few lunges first.

 - Start with your feet parallel and one foot about 2 to 3 feet in front of the other.
 Square your hips straight ahead.

-- Try and keep your front shin vertical and right above the ankle.
+- Try to keep your front shin vertical and right above your ankle.